surrealdb/crud-bench/README.md

 ### [KeyDB](https://docs.keydb.dev/)

-KeyDB is an in-memory, networked, datastore which is a high-performance fork of Redis with a focus on multithreading.
+KeyDB is an in-memory, networked, datastore which is a high-performance fork of Redis, with a focus on multithreading.

 ```bash
 cargo run -r -- -d keydb -s 100000 -c 12 -t 24 -r